The Institute (King novel): Plot

 Maureen Alvorson, a housekeeper at the Institute, is also an informant for Mrs. Sigsby, but her financial issues cause her to seek help from Luke.
-Maureen thus helps Luke to escape the Institute and then commits suicide in order to help hide his disappearance.
-The Institute's deteriorated security takes almost a day to realize Luke's escape, by which time he has found himself on a train, which he jumps off of in DuPray.
-A hotel owner in Du Pray is on the payroll of those in charge of the Institute and informs them that Luke is in town.
-Meanwhile, Luke manages to convince Tim Jamieson, Wendy Gullickson, and other police officers of his story and gives the Sheriff a USB stick containing a confession from Maureen, along with a harrowing video taken secretly in Back Half, which convinces them to help him.
-Several staffers from the Institute arrive in Du Pray and, following a shoot-out, several police and all but Mrs. Sigsby and a doctor from the Institute are killed.
+She helps Luke escape the Institute, then commits suicide in order to help hide his disappearance.
+The Institute's deteriorated security takes almost a day to realize Luke's escape, by which time he has found himself on a train and jumped off in DuPray.
+A hotel owner in DuPray who is on the payroll of the Institute informs them that Luke is in town.
+Meanwhile, Luke manages to convince Tim, Wendy and other police officers of his story and gives the Sheriff a USB stick containing a confession from Maureen, along with a harrowing video taken secretly in Back Half.
+Staffers from the Institute arrive in DuPray.
+Following a shoot-out, several officers and all but Mrs. Sigsby and a doctor from the Institute are killed.
 Tim and Luke take the captured Mrs. Sigsby back to the Institute where her second-in-command, Trevor Stackhouse, tries to ambush them.
 Since Tim made Mrs. Sigsby drive the car, the Institute's guards mistakenly kill her.

-Whilst Luke has been away, several Back Half children, including Avery (who was sent to Back Half as punishment for helping Luke escape), round up those who have been in Back Half for longer, and whose minds are almost completely broken, and plan a revolution.
+While Luke has been away, several Back Half children, including Avery (who was sent to Back Half as punishment for helping Luke escape), round up those who have been in Back Half for longer, and whose minds are almost completely broken, and plan a revolution.
 Stackhouse gives orders to kill them using poison gas created by mixing the facility's cleaning chemicals.
-As the gas is released, Avery, Kalisha, Iris, George, Nick, Helen, and the others join and fight back, managing to levitate areas of the Institute into the air.
-Kalisha, George, Nick, and Helen escape, but the others, including Avery, are killed when the corridor they are trapped in collapses.
+As the gas is released, Avery, Kalisha, Iris, George, Nick, Helen and the others join and fight back, managing to levitate areas of the Institute into the air.
+Kalisha, George, Nick and Helen escape, but the others, including Avery, are killed when the corridor they are trapped in collapses.
 The remaining Institute staff are all killed or flee, and Tim takes Luke and his surviving friends back with him to DuPray.